Welcome to National Park of American Samoa

 Located some 2,600 miles southwest of Hawai`i, this is one of the most remote national parks in the United States.
 It is also one of the newest; it was authorized by the U.S. Congress in 1988 and officially established in 1993 when a 50 year lease was signed.

-Size of American Samoa National Park
+Size of National Park of American Samoa

 Acreage – FY 2001 – Gross Area Acres – 9,000

-History of American Samoa National Park
+History of National Park of American Samoa

 American Samoa, the only US Territory south of the equator, consists of five rugged, highly eroded; volcanic islands, and two coral atolls.
 The land area of the territory is 76 square miles.
 The population is approximately 60,000, with most people living on the main island of Tutuila.
 Tuna fishing and canning are major industries.
 Many Samoans practice subsistence farming.